Quantum Steering and Entanglement in a Tritter: Hierarchy under Loss: Robustness against Loss

-\item In Scenario 2 (loss only in one of modes $i$ and $j$), steering persists for all $T > 0$, demonstrating the highest robustness.
+\item Scenario 2 robustness: In Scenario 2 (loss only in one of modes $i$ and $j$), steering persists for all $T > 0$, demonstrating the highest robustness.
+This suggests a practical ``partial protection'' strategy: by keeping one mode of the pair lossless, steering in both directions can be maintained even under severe noise on the other mode.

-\item In Scenario 5 (symmetric loss in all modes), steering vanishes at the highest thresholds. \end{itemize}
+\item Symmetric loss vulnerability: In Scenario 5 (symmetric loss in all modes), steering vanishes at the highest thresholds, making it the most fragile configuration. \end{itemize}

 To investigate the influence of loss distributions on steering, we plot the steering curve as a function of reflectivity $1-T$ in Fig.~\ref {fig:S_comparison}.
 The results reveal significant differences in steering intensity across the five scenarios, ranked from strongest to weakest as follows: Scenario 2, Scenario 3, Scenario 1, Scenario 4, and Scenario 5.
+This ranking mirrors that of entanglement, confirming that the spatial distribution of loss is a more decisive factor than the mere total amount of loss.